TrustworthyComputing/Security_Challenge_2025/challenges/hardware_setup/README.md

 All components were tested before shipping.
 A few extra components were provided in case of electrostatic discharge issue.

+Instructions on how to upload the hex files can be found [here](https://github.com/TrustworthyComputing/Security_Challenge_2025/blob/main/challenges/hardware_setup/HowToFlash.md).

 ### Speaker Mic Test

 In this test, the speaker will play a series of test frequencies to be detected by the microphone.
 The test results will be printed out on the serial port.